 The imaging of the Anker Soundcore Life Q20 is great.
 The GD graph shows that their group delay is almost entirely beneath the audibility threshold, ensuring a tight bass and transparent treble reproduction.
 The L/R drivers of our unit are also well-matched in all aspects, so objects such as footsteps and instruments should have accurate placement and localization.
 It's worth mentioning that these results are only valid for our unit, and yours may perform differently.

 The passive soundstage of the Anker Soundcore Life Q20 is poor, though this is fairly standard for closed-back over-ear headphones.
 Overall, the sound produced from these headphones will sound small and will be perceived to be inside the listener's head.

 These headphones have no virtual soundstage features.

 These are the settings used to test these headphones.
+Keep in mind that we also tested them with the 'BassUp' feature off.
 Our results are only valid when listening using these settings.

 The Anker Soundcore Life Q20 have an integrated microphone.

 The recording quality of the microphone is decent, and a fair improvement over the previous version.
 Like most Bluetooth headphones, your voice will sound quite thin, but overall your voice should be fairly clear and easy to understand.
 That said, if you're planning on using these headphones for office work, you could also consider the Logitech Zone Wired, which have a boom microphone that makes your voice sound even clearer and full-bodied, though it should be noted that the Logitech is wired-only.